TAU - Tuning and Analysis Utilities -

 1.1.
 Installing TAU

-The following command-line options are available to configure:
+The following are the most important command-line options are available to configure:

 • -c++=<C++ compiler>